filip26/titanium-json-ld/README.md

 ## Contributing

-Your contribution is welcome.
+Your contribution is welcome!
 There are many ways to motivate developers or speed up development:

 - develop
   - implement a new feature